devict/devict.org/README.md

-# upfrontwichita.com
+# devict.org

-The web home for UpFront Wichita
+The web home for DevICT

 # Requirements
 * Ruby 2